stolostron/rhacm-docs/install/install_connected.md

 * A pre-configured StorageClass in Red Hat OpenShift Container Platform that can be used to create storage for Red Hat Advanced Cluster Management for Kubernetes.

-* Your Red Hat OpenShift Container Platform CLI must be configured to run `oc` commands and `kubectl` version 1.6, or later, commands.
-See [Getting started with the CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) for information about configuring the Red Hat OpenShift CLI, and [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) for information about `kubectl`.
+* Your Red Hat OpenShift Container Platform CLI must be configured to run `oc` commands.
+See [Getting started with the CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) for information about installing and configuring the Red Hat OpenShift CLI.

+* You also need the Kubernetes CLI, `kubectl` version 1.6, or later.
+See the [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) for information about `kubectl`.

 * Your Red Hat OpenShift Container Platform permissions must allow you to create a namespace.